kriive/kriive.github.io/content/post/fastbin_dup.md

 I managed to make the shellphish exploit work with `malloc`s only.
 It's a little more cluttered, but it works.

-You only have to keep in mind the cases when malloc and free turn to fastbin, keeping the tcachebins full or empty, based on our needs.
+You only have to keep in mind the cases when `malloc` and `free` turn to fastbin, keeping the tcachebins full or empty, based on our needs.

+This means, if we want to `free` a chunk into the fastbin, we have to fill up the respective tcache beforehand, so that our target chunk gets `free`'d into the fastbin, and not into a tcachebin (since it's full).

+On the contrary, if we want to `malloc` a particular chunk from fastbins, we need to make sure that the respective tcachebin is empty, so that `malloc` turns to fastbins to select candidates to return to the user.

 For example, when we need to put the three chunks in the fastbin, we have to make sure that the tcachebin is full.